1ncontinentia/Incon-Undercover/README.md

 this setVariable ["isSneaky",true,true];
 ```

 Non-player units in the undercover unit's group do not need anything; the script will run on them automatically on mission start.

-Oh, and make sure to delete any previous version of my undercover script.
-This is a complete re-write and will cause issues if there are any overlapping functions.